 - Product Emissions declarations must be made on the form provided. - Enter the registered carpet quality name and carpet construction details. - Enter the ACCS label number if the product had been previously graded. - Attach a VOC Test Report from a NATA registered laboratory to the form.
-The Test must be conducted in accordance with the requirements of the ECS VOC specification. - The Licensee is required to complete the Product Details (Related Products) form shown at Attachment 8 if an exemption from VOC testing is requested on the grounds that a similar but heavier product from the same 'family' had been VOC tested previously. - A responsible management representative shall verify that the information provided is correct and that the performance requirements of the Product Emissions criterion have been fully met. - Declarations can be provided in electronic form as a .pdf.
+The Test must be conducted in accordance with the requirements of the ECS VOC specification. - The Licensee is required to complete the Product Details (Related Products) form shown at Attachment 8 if an exemption from VOC testing is requested on the grounds that a similar but heavier product from the same 'family' had been VOC tested previously. - A responsible management representative shall verify that the information provided is correct and that the performance requirements of the Product Emissions criterion have been fully met. - Declarations can be produced using the electric form provided.